 A key factor in mold growth is a food source, which can be organic or non-organic material.
 Outside, food sources for molds include decaying vegetation, fallen leaves and logs.
 Molds also need a water supply, which can be provided by rainwater or plumbing leaks and condensation.

 The most common areas for mold to grow are bathrooms, kitchens and basements.
 Ensuring proper ventilation and adequate insulation is the best way to prevent mold growth.
 Also, cleaning up any contaminated items and repairing the mold’s source is important.

 Mold spores thrive in warm, damp and dark conditions where they can grow and spread.
 Spores float through the air and can also be transported in contaminated materials.

 Mold spores can trigger allergic reactions in sensitive people.
 The symptoms include watery eyes, a runny or stuffy nose, itching, and wheezing.
 The sensitivity may increase with repeated exposure, resulting in more severe symptoms.
 Under certain conditions, some molds can produce mycotoxins that are toxic to humans.

 Mold growth is primarily caused by moisture.
 It is important to keep your home and workplace dry.
 This means fixing leaks promptly and allowing floors to dry after rain or snow.
 You should also avoid using carpeting in rooms that often get wet.

 Regularly cleaning nonporous surfaces like metals, glass and hard plastics is also good.
-Porous materials such as drywall, insulation and ceiling tiles may have to be replaced once mold takes hold.
+Porous materials such as drywall, insulation and ceiling tiles may have to be replaced once mold clearance testing takes hold.
 Identifying the source of the moisture is key to stopping mold before it becomes a serious problem.

 How Do I Know If I Have a Mold Problem?